 Long Scavenger Hunts: The Ultra-Marathon

 Finally we have the Ultra-Marathon.
 It’s not as common for a fun weekend activity, but it does seem to be a perfect fit for week-long conferences or marketing activations.
 The key is finding challenges that will keep people entertained and engaged as a passive activity during their time in attendance, but not interfere too much with their day-to-day obligations.
 The added bonus is you can include more challenging missions since participants have a longer time to figure them out.
+For Ultra-Marathon games, we also recommend creating an end-of-game slide show of most memorable submissions!

 *Target duration: 2-7 days